MasaYanagida/winas-lesson-android-exam/README.md

 (13) Answer
 ```
 Step1: use Retrofit to get data from remote server.
-This library is a tYPE-SAFE client library which uses OkHttp for network call.
+This library is a TYPE-SAFE client library which uses OkHttp for network call.
+Set API service interface in Retrofit to fetch data.
+Also set OKHttp client in retrofit.
 Step2: Do original network call using OkHttp.
 OkHttp is another networking library who is responsible to establish connection with server and fetch data stream.
+We can also add interceptor in OkHttp client such as HeaderInterceptor for adding header info like basic authorization, Response interceptor for doing work depending response like observing HttpResponseCode and showing data or error, Network interceptor to observe networking problems etc.
-Step3: Convert JSON to data.
-Use Moshi in Retrofit client builder to convert JSON data into data model class.
-Moshi library is responsible for converting JSON into model class
+Step3: Convert JSON string to data class.
+Use Moshi in Retrofit client builder to map JSON string into corresponding data model class.
+Moshi library is responsible for parsing/decoding JSON string into model class, encode data class into JSON string, data binding etc. We can set our custom Data Transfer Object for adapting data according to response json.
+We can use Kotlin's interface and generics.
 ```

 ## Day5